wulffern/aic2023/lectures/l04_afe.md

 Given the Walden figure of merit of $FOM = \frac{P}{2^{ENOB}fs}$.
 The best FOM in literature is about 1 fJ/step, so $P = 1\text{ fJ/step} \times 2^{18} \times 5\text{GHz} = 1.31\text{ W}$, which is not an impossible number, but it's certainly not what Bluetooth ICs do, because they consume around 20 mW in recieve mode.

-In the radio below has multiple blocks in the AFE.
-First is low-noise amplifier (LNA) amplifying the signal by maybe 10 times, this reduces the noise impact of the following blocks.
+The radio below has multiple blocks in the AFE.
+First is low-noise amplifier (LNA) amplifying the signal by maybe 10 times.
+The LNA reduces the noise impact of the following blocks.
 The next is the complex mixer stage, which shifts the input signal from radio frequency down to a low frequency, but higher than the bandwidth of the wanted signal.
-Then there is a complex anti-alias signal, also called a poly-phase filter, which rejects parts of the unwanted signals.
+Then there is a complex anti-alias filter, also called a poly-phase filter, which rejects parts of the unwanted signals.
 Lastly there is a complex ADC to convert to digital.

 In digital we can further filter to select exactly the wanted signal.
 Digital filters can have high stop band attenuation at a low power and cost.
 There could also be digital mixers to further reduce the frequency.

-What the AFE does is really to make the system more efficient.
-In the 5 GHz ADC output there lot's of information that we don't use.
+The AFE  makes the system more efficient.
+In the 5 GHz ADC output, from the example above, there's lot's of information that we don't use.

-An AFE can reduce the system power consumption by constraining digital information processing and conversion to only what we're interested in.
+An AFE can reduce the system power consumption by constraining digital information processing and conversion to the parts of the spectrum with information of interest.

 There are instances, though, where the full 2.5 GHz bandwidth has useful information.
 Imagine in a cellular base station that should process multiple cell-phones at the same time.
 In that case, it could make sense with an ADC at the antenna.